 The use of the terms "frequency domain" and "time domain" arose in communication engineering in the 1950s and early 1960s, with "frequency domain" appearing in 1953.
 See time domain: the origin of the term for details.

-Results:
+Results

-Figure 1 shows TD and SD analysis results with the data table from Paper No. 677.
+Figure 1 shows SD-VGT and TD analysis results with a data table.

-Figure 1: TD and SD analysis results with data table from Paper No. 677
+Figure 1: SD-VGT and TD analysis results with data table